disflyer/CSAPP-labs-linux/README.md

 ## Quicky start

 First of all, you should install docker on your computer.
+Just search `docker download` by google for install.

 ```shell
   docker compose up -d